Tom Harper (actor)

-Tom Harper is a British actor.
+Thomas L. Harper (born 1977) is a British actor.

 Early life and education

-Tom Harper, the actor (not to be confused with the director of the same name) was born in 1977.
-His full name is Thomas L. Harper.
-He attended the Webber Douglas Academy of Dramatic Art in London, England.
+Harper attended the Webber Douglas Academy of Dramatic Art in London, where he was classically trained in acting.

 Career

 Harper has appeared in over a dozen films and more than ten television productions.
 His first screen role was as Acastus in Jason and the Argonauts (2000), a two-part, fantasy-adventure television film.
 Harper has since appeared in other television productions including episodes of the television series Agatha Christie's Poirot, Foyle's War, Silent Witness, Midsomer Murders, and Spooks: Code 9.